malkavk/ValkyrieScenariosManager/README.md

 # .valkyrie Manager

-This is a Python 3.9/Kivy 2.0 application that helps to manage quest (.valkyrie) files.
+This is a Python 3.9/Kivy 2.0 application that helps to manage quest (.valkyrie) files (from [Valkyrie app](https://github.com/NPBruce/valkyrie))

 It identifies new quests and quests with avialable update, allowing to download none, some or all them at once.